 He has run out of resurrections but he still has his flaming sword.
 He’s died at least six times already, so it’s safe to say, it’s his time to dance with the devil.

-Theon has been on a redemption arc for more than half the show, ever since he betrayed Robb Stark and captured Winterfell in season two.
-Since then, he’s been tortured for years by Ramsey Bolton, had his manhood chopped off, and was made fun of by pirate Joshua Jackson.
+Theon has been on a redemption arc for more than half the show, ever since that he betrayed Robb Stark and captured Winterfell in season two.
+Since then he’s been tortured for years by Ramsey Bolton, had his penis chopped off, and was made fun of by pirate Joshua Jackson.
 Clearly he has PTSD, but it’s the fantasy medieval ages, so everyone thinks he’s just a coward and the only way for a coward’s narrative arc to end is in self-sacrifice.
-Fortunately for Theon Greyjoy, he’s taken on the incredibly thankless role of defending Bran, the bait in the Godswood, so he’ll have his chance to die brutally for the Starks.
+Fortunately for Theon Greyjoy, he’s taken on the incredibly thankless role of defending Bran the Bait in the Godswood, so he’ll have his chance to die brutally for the Starks.
 What is dead may never die, but Theon is alive and definitely will die.

 Ser Brienne of Tarth